10 Ways to Help Students Cope with Making Mistakes

 1) Be comfortable admitting when you make a mistake.
 Show students that it is okay to be wrong and that you can use it as an opportunity to learn.

-3) Always give your students the opportunity to fix mistakes so that they can learn from them and correct any misconceptions.
+3) Always allow your students to fix mistakes so that they can learn from them and correct any misconceptions.

-4) Communicate to your students that their mistakes can help you to be a better teacher because it helps you to uncover the areas that need more instruction.
+executive functioning workbooks for elementary students4) Communicate to your students that their mistakes can help you to be a better teacher because they help you to uncover the areas that need more instruction.

-5) If more than 50% of your students get a test item incorrect, throw out that item out.
-For those that got it, you can offer them extra credit.
-You can always then make sure to teach the concept in your next lesson and then include the item on the next test.
+5) If more than 50% of your students get a test item incorrect, throw that item out.
+For those who got it, you can offer them extra credit.
+You can always then make sure to teach the concept in your next lesson, and then include the item on the next test.

 6) Thank your students for making errors and mistakes.